2. Notebooks

 Now try writing in your own math problem in the next cell.
 Maybe 2+3 or 2+200.
 Whatever strikes your fancy.
 After you’ve typed it in, hit the play button or SHIFT+ENTER.
 This to-and-fro of writing Python code in a cell and then running it with the play button is the rhythm of working in a notebook.

-If you get an error after you run a cell, look carefully at your code and see that it exactly matches what’s been written in the example.
+If you get an error after you run a cell, look carefully at your code and check whether it exactly matches what’s been written in the example.
 Here’s an example of a error that I’ve added intentionally:

 2+2+